D-Jeffrey/Win10SupportScripts/README.md

 The second component of this script clears of OST keys in the profile so it will recreate the file in a different location (within Appdata) especially if it was embbedded into a folder redirection path to a server ... \\ in the path

+## __office_vpn.ps1__
-__office_vpn.ps1__  Create a VPN Connection on Windows 10 and installed a self sign certifcate to make it work.
+Create a VPN Connection on Windows 10 and installed a self sign certifcate to make it work.
 That required administrator.
 So it will run as administrator if it can to make sure the cert is installed.
+Is is specifically configured to use a PFSense Firewall VPN connection (IKE with split tunnel).  https://docs.netgate.com/pfsense/en/latest/vpn/ipsec/configuring-an-ipsec-remote-access-mobile-vpn-using-ikev2-with-eap-mschapv2.html

-It does not have checking to see if the cert is already installed.
-It is not generalized so it can be easily modified...
-TODO
+- [ ] It does not have checking to see if the cert is already installed.
+- [ ] It is not generalized so it can be easily modified.
+- [ ] Should make it VpnConnectionTriggerApplication for dynamic connection